Nthabi9/alx-low_level_programming/0x00-hello_world/README.md

-A script that compiles a C file and creates an executable named cisfun
+A script that generates the assebmly code (intel syntax) of a C code and save it in an output file